tonywoode/quickPlay/qp/tools/ReactOS_CMD/ReadMe.txt

 (for instance if you have setup a windows game to get passed parameters by using a shortcut) you can use Explorer instead of start if you want to.

-You'll find the start command also setup here as a Tool in QuickPlay, so you can also call %TOOL:START% in a command line if you need
+You'll find the start command also setup here as a Tool in QuickPlay, so you can also call %TOOL:Start% in a command line if you need